segwyne/100-days-of-code/log.md

 **Today's Progress**: Today I created a page to look up Player characters.
 The page queries the database and returns all the results.
 I have the page now display the query results in alphabetical order by last name, then first name.
 The results are clickable so that each result can take you to a page created for that player.
 Working on getting the results to display actual data rather than "Array Array Array".

 **Thoughts**: Every time now that I want to design something, I find myself wishing I could just do it with CSS.
 That happened today at work when I was trying to create admission tickets.
 "Why can't I just make a division here and style it?"
-Because LibreOffice Writer doesn't use <div>.
+Because LibreOffice Writer doesn't use divs.

 ### Day 25 August 29, 2018